 Cydia Impactor is one of the most useful tools an iOS user can have to hand.
 Once used for removing Cydia from a device without removing the iOS version, it has been renamed to Cydia Eraser.

 Cydia Impactor is now a different tool altogether, used for sideloading apps onto an iPhone or iPad.
-Using the .ipa file for an app, along with your Apple ID, Cydia Impactor signs and installs third-party app certificates onto your device but it seems that some users are encountering a Provision.cpp Error – usually error 150, 68 or 62.
-These are not too difficult to fix and we’re going to look at each one, why it is caused and how to fix it.
+Using the .ipa file for an app, along with with your Apple ID, Cydia Impactor signs and installs third-party app certificates onto your device but it seems that some users are encountering a Provision.cpp Error – usually error 150, 68 or 62.
+These are not too difficult to fix, and we’re going to look at each one, why it is caused, and how to fix it.

 This error arises when the .ipa file is dragged and dropped into Cydia Impactor and you input your Apple ID.
 The error message will tell you something like “Provision.cpp:150 Please Sign in With an App Specific Password”or it may say “Your Apple ID and Password was Entered Incorrectly”.

 The following steps will walk you through fixing this error:

 - Open your web browser and go to (copy-paste in browser) http://appleid.apple.com/

 - Input the Apple ID and password that you used with Cydia Impactor

 - Type a label in for the password and memorize it